Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 \begin{lemma} If $(\Delta, \Gamma)$ is an admissible non-ADE double binding, then at least two components of $\{\Gamma_1, \Gamma_2, \Delta_1, \Delta_2\}$ must be non-ADE. \end{lemma} \begin{proof} Suppose there is only one non-ADE component.
 Without loss of generality, let it be $\Gamma_1$.
 Let $i, j$ be two vertices in $\Gamma_1$ connected by a nonsimple $\Gamma$-edge, and let $k$ be a vertex adjacent in $\Delta$ to $j$.
-Then, $(\Gamma)_{ij} \neq (\Gamma)_{ji}$.
+Then, $\Gamma_{ij} \neq \Gamma_{ji}$.
 Notice that no Dynkin diagram has a vertex adjacent to two nonsimple edges, so $(i,j)$ is the only nonsimple $\Gamma$-edge adjacent to $i$.

 Now, we count $(\Gamma\Delta)_{ik}$.
-All such paths will necessarily be paths made up of simple edges except for ones that trace $(i, j), (j, k)$.
-As such, tracing the simple paths backwards to produce blue-red paths $k\rightarrow i$ will yield the same number of paths.
+All such paths will necessarily be made up of simple edges except for ones that trace $(i, j), (j, k)$.
+Tracing these simple paths backwards to produce blue-red paths $k\rightarrow i$ will yield the same number of paths.
 However, the number of paths $(i, j), (j, k)$ is so the total number of red-blue paths $(\Gamma\Delta)_{ik}$ will not be the same as the total number of blue-red paths $(\Delta\Gamma)_{ki}$.

 On the other hand, the number of blue-red paths $i\rightarrow k$ will be the same as the number of red-blue paths $k\rightarrow i$, as these paths are all made up of simple edges.
 Admissibility gives

 which is a contradiction. \end{proof}